ExposUM 2023 Call for Research Proposals: The Emerging Exposome

 • its feasibility (in terms of the partners, timeline, and budget presented).

-The peer review will be conducted jointly by two members of the COER and will focus on evaluating the following qualities:
+The quasi-scientific evaluation will be conducted jointly by two members of the COER and will aim to highlight the following qualities:

 • interdisciplinary collaboration, the establishment of new partnerships,